wickles/phys-ucla-f14/README.md

-This repository contains notes for graduate physics courses at UCLA for the 2014-2015 school year.
-Please contribute if possible!
+This repository contains notes for graduate physics courses at UCLA for the fall 2014 quarter.
 Compiled PDFs are currently available [here](https://www.dropbox.com/sh/11gf7mmsdxn5jif/AABT-ZVXXqxfHl0UbPE3JDP8a?dl=0).
-Please let me know if you think there is a better place to host these.
+Please let me know if you have a better place to host these.

 # What's missing